10-year-old Brooklyn boy on bike killed in car crash; Driver arrested

 MIDWOOD, Brooklyn (WABC) -- A boy riding his bike in Brooklyn was struck and killed by a car, and its driver is facing charges.

 Police said the 10-year-old was riding his bike near Seton Place and Foster Avenue in Midwood around 10:33 a.m.
-Saturday when he was struck by a Ford Explorer.
+Saturday when he was struck by a Ford Explorer trying to make a left turn onto Foster Avenue.

 ----------